BFergerson/GitSocratic/README.md

  - [Babelfish](https://github.com/bblfsh/bblfshd)

  GitSocratic is able to install these services automatically using [Docker](https://www.docker.com/).
- If you do no wish to use Docker you may suppy the host and ports for these services through the config file or command.
+ If you do no wish to use Docker you may supply the host and ports for these services through the config file or command.

  To automatically setup these services with Docker simply use the command:
  ```